 We Can Help

-Approximately 1 in 50 pregnancies turn out to be ectopic.
 The Pregnancy Help Center offers free limited obstetric ultrasound exams* that can help assess whether your pregnancy is developing properly in the uterus.
 The ultrasound exam can also tell you how far along you are and whether the baby has a heartbeat – crucial information that you will need before making any decisions about your pregnancy.
 Learn more about what to expect during the limited obstetric ultrasound exam here.

 Facing an unplanned pregnancy can be a lonely and frightening experience.
 We’re here for you.
 We have client advocates who will provide you a safe space to discuss your situation without judgment.
 If you have concerns about your life circumstances, we can help you find the resources you need.
 You don’t have to go through this alone.
 Make an appointment today.

-*Our ultrasound services are available to qualified clients who have taken a pregnancy test at the Center.
+*Our ultrasound services are available to qualified clients who have taken a pregnancy test at the clinic.
 If the test is positive, we will schedule you for an ultrasound exam on the next available date, which may or may not be on the same day as your pregnancy test.